Home | About Me | Favorite Links

 My limitations:

 I am neither an opera fan, nor an armchair sports enthusiast and so, leave it for the masses to enjoy!
 Last, not least... it might come as a shock to you that I find most classical and modern music to be plain boring!
-I am rather difficult in deciding what music is emotionally rich and meaningful, but I have my valid (personal emotional) criteria upon which I judge (appreciate/reject) the quality of a melody.
+I'm rather hard to please in deciding what music is emotionally rich and meaningful, but I have my valid (personal, emotional) criteria upon which I judge (appreciate/reject) the quality of a melody.

-I don't smoke tobacco or abuse drugs.
-Albeit I do enjoy an occasional sip of a fine liquor, such as Grand Marnier or similar brands and a little red wine with a meal, I am not fond of beer, whisky, rum, wodka etc.
+I don't smoke tobacco, abuse drugs or use condoms.
+Albeit I do enjoy an occasional sip of a fine liquor, such as Grand Marnier or similar and a little stevia sweetened wine with the meal, I am less fond of beer and dislike whisky, rum, wodka etc. - I have neither time nor interest in casinos, gambling, superstitions, sexual and political perversions and pious fanaticism, yet do enjoy healthy food, distilled water and a contented lifestyle, as well moderate, regular sportive activities, such as regular walks, swimming & sexercise :)

 Chances are that you are still young and/or philosophically undecided, lost or confused (like I was...), do not delay your personal, philosophical development any further!
-I had no choice, for I was unable to find suitable philosophical guidance and so, struggled some 30 odd years to establish my own ideology.
+I had no choice, for I was unable to find suitable philosophical guidance and so, struggled some 30 odd years with my own philosophical development.
+You have a choice (!),because my (bargain priced) philosophical books "A Guide To Personal Contentment" are available to you.
+No academic or pious pre-requisites required...
+Let's face it: If I, with my academic shortage was able to do it, I can't see why you should fail.